rafapauwels/transaction-auth/README.md

 If you wish to keep the built instance in your local docker be sure to remove the `--rm` tag from the command above.

+Also note that if the source is built from scratch the standalone uberjar needs to be moved to the docker folder.

 ### **Local**

 The local method for running the project needs only a working JRE.